FIVE AND A HALF DAY KITCHEN MIRACLE PROGRAMME

 What will you learn?

-My passion is for cooking with really first class, local, seasonal and (where available) organic ingredients.
+My passion is for cooking with really first class, local, seasonal and as much organic ingredients that we can get our hands on.
+We will cover the health benefits of the ingredients as we work with them and we are delighted to tailor the class to suit any dietary requirements.
 As the courses are held throughout the year, we won’t be sticking slavishly to the idea of ‘local’ and ‘seasonal’, but it will form the backbone of what we are doing.
 Indeed, understanding how to recognise really good quality ingredients is an important part of learning to cook well.
 The course is very ‘action orientated’.
 At the end of each day you will know how to cook half a dozen, or so, more things, plus you’ll have picked up any number of insider tips and tricks.
 I am a real believer in learning basic techniques that can then be readily adapted.
 For instance, how to sweat, sauté, pan fry, sear, make a basic soup and tart– skills which are applicable in a wide range of recipes.
 Essentially, you’ll come away from this course proficient and confident.
 I’d go so far as to say that there won’t be a recipe in the world that will phase you.

 Where does the course take place?

-In our cookery school above the Good Things restaurant in the lovely market town of Skibbereen.
+In our cookery school above the Glebe Gardens restaurant in the lovely market town of Skibbereen.

 Is this the course for you?